 I received my PhD in Pharmacology and Toxicology with a minor in Microbiology and Immunology from the University of Arizona.
 I use this interdisciplinary training to apply the scientific method to controversial topics.

 Following my mother’s death by suicide and an evidential mediumship reading, I forfeited a potentially lucrative career in the pharmaceutical industry to pursue rigorous consciousness research full-time.
-For over 17 years, I have worked full-time studying mediums: individuals who report experiencing communication with the deceased and who regularly, reliably, and on-demand report the specific resulting messages to the living called sitters.
+For more than 20 years, I have worked full-time studying mediums: individuals who report experiencing communication with the deceased and who regularly, reliably, and on-demand report the specific resulting messages to the living called sitters.

 My studies began with testing the accuracy and specificity of the information reported by mediums during phone readings performed under controlled, more than double-blind, laboratory conditions that address alternative explanations for the source of their statements such as fraud, cueing, and overly general information.
 I have also examined mediums’ psychology, physiology, business practices, demographics, and experiences and published peer-reviewed journal articles and anthology chapters discussing these factors and the potential therapeutic application of mediumship readings during bereavement.
 My research interests also include spontaneous, facilitated, assisted, and requested after-death communication experiences.